algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport3.md

 ### Problems Encountered

-Unfortunately, due to a misunderstanding the QA thought that the deadline for the functional specification was on the 14th causing a little delay for the reviewing of the document.
+Unfortunately, due to a misunderstanding the QA thought that the deadline for the functional specification was on the 14th causing a little delay in reviewing of the document.
 However, the document and its review were commit before the deadline (Thursday 13rd).

 ## Next Week